ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Why {...null} Works but [...null] Crashes — JavaScript's Sneakiest Gotcha - <a href="https://rahuulmiishra.medium.com/why-null-works-but-null-crashes-javascripts-sneakiest-gotcha-2a77bb300031?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Handling Forms in Next.js: When to Use React Hook Form, State Management, or Server Action - <a href="https://abdulrahmanismael.medium.com/handling-forms-in-next-js-when-to-use-react-hook-form-state-management-or-server-action-6999cfd8a924?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Frontend Master`**
+✍️ **posted by `Abdulrahman Ismael`**

-<blockquote>The spread operator follows two completely different rulebooks.
-Here’s the one most developers never read.
+<blockquote>Hello, Long time no see.
+Today, we’re going to discuss an important thing when working with Next.js.
+You definitely will face a situation…
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Interviewed at UiPath (Frontend SDE-2): React Machine Coding, LLD, DSA & One Brutal Reality Check - <a href="https://medium.com/@vaibhav11t/i-interviewed-at-uipath-frontend-sde-2-react-machine-coding-lld-dsa-one-brutal-reality-check-cbd08859e99d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding React Hooks: The Evolution from Class to Function Components - <a href="https://medium.com/@coretechnotes/understanding-react-hooks-the-evolution-from-class-to-function-components-2af6d2032052?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vaibhav Thakur`**
+✍️ **posted by `CoreTechNotes`**

-<blockquote>Most interview experiences are written after offers.
-This one isn’t.
+<blockquote>React has continuously evolved to improve developer experience and application scalability.
+One of the most significant milestones was the…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Progressive Data Loading in React: Building a High-Performance Trip Viewer - <a href="https://mvineetsharma.medium.com/progressive-data-loading-in-react-building-a-high-performance-trip-viewer-bcb892c4d2f1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Architecting HRMS Lite — A Strategic Approach to Full-Stack Development - <a href="https://medium.com/@developervick/architecting-hrms-lite-a-strategic-approach-to-full-stack-development-92e311b9efbb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vineet Sharma`**
+✍️ **posted by `Developervick`**

-<blockquote>Have you ever built a React application that needs to handle massive datasets?
-The kind where loading everything at once would crash the…
+<blockquote>In the modern workplace, the efficiency of an organization is often dictated by the quality of its internal tools.
+I recently set out to…
 Continue reading on Medium »</blockquote>

 <h3>4.
-From Static Timeline to Fully Interactive Scheduler: Drag & Drop in My React Native Library - <a href="https://medium.com/@karol.kozer/from-static-timeline-to-fully-interactive-scheduler-drag-drop-in-my-react-native-library-b53522e2020a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Much Does React JS Development Cost in 2026 Complete Pricing Guide for Businesses - <a href="https://medium.com/@prakshi.m/how-much-does-react-js-development-cost-in-2026-complete-pricing-guide-for-businesses-0bbb1bd7af5b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Karol Kozer`**
+✍️ **posted by `Prakshi Mehta`**

-<blockquote>I Built a React Native Scheduling Timeline Library — and Now It Supports Drag & Drop, Resize & Smart Overlaps
+<blockquote>React continues to lead the modern web development space because of its flexibility, speed, and strong ecosystem.
+Businesses across…
 Continue reading on Medium »</blockquote>

+<h3>5.
+Why {...null} Works but [...null] Crashes — JavaScript's Sneakiest Gotcha - <a href="https://rahuulmiishra.medium.com/why-null-works-but-null-crashes-javascripts-sneakiest-gotcha-2a77bb300031?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Frontend Master`**

+<blockquote>The spread operator follows two completely different rulebooks.
+Here’s the one most developers never read.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js 16 Roadmap : DAY 3/30 — Server Components vs Client Components - <a href="https://medium.com/@shahzaibnawaz/next-js-16-roadmap-day-3-30-server-components-vs-client-components-e369c09b4173?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Déployer une app fullstack sur AWS + Vercel — Architecture, pièges et retour d’expérience - <a href="https://medium.com/@starkg3m/d%C3%A9ployer-une-app-fullstack-sur-aws-vercel-architecture-pi%C3%A8ges-et-retour-dexp%C3%A9rience-82df3d54da30?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaib Nawaz`**
+✍️ **posted by `Mardochée KIKI GBAGBAN`**

-<blockquote>The Complete Beginner’s Guide (The Most Important Concept in Modern Next.js)
+<blockquote>Par Mardochee KIKIGBAGBAN— Mars 2026
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Definitive Guide to i18n Libraries for Next.js & React in 2026 - <a href="https://gundogmuseray.medium.com/the-definitive-guide-to-i18n-libraries-for-next-js-react-in-2026-8102c7f68a77?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built the Billionaire Version of Zuckerberg’s FaceMash - <a href="https://medium.com/@apoorvdarshan/i-built-the-billionaire-version-of-zuckerbergs-facemash-06a713e448fe?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Eray Gündoğmuş`**
+✍️ **posted by `Apoorv Darshan`**

-<blockquote>How to choose the right internationalization library — with honest trade-offs, real-world considerations, and a framework for deciding.
+<blockquote>Remember that scene in The Social Network where Zuckerberg builds FaceMash in his dorm room?
+Two Harvard students pop up, you pick who’s…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Cómo construir páginas web rápidas y optimizadas para SEO local con tecnologías modernas - <a href="https://medium.com/@digitalcertus/c%C3%B3mo-construir-p%C3%A1ginas-web-r%C3%A1pidas-y-optimizadas-para-seo-local-con-tecnolog%C3%ADas-modernas-c7275726b2b2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Handling Forms in Next.js: When to Use React Hook Form, State Management, or Server Action - <a href="https://abdulrahmanismael.medium.com/handling-forms-in-next-js-when-to-use-react-hook-form-state-management-or-server-action-6999cfd8a924?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DigitalCertus`**
+✍️ **posted by `Abdulrahman Ismael`**

-<blockquote>Hoy más que nunca, tener una web rápida y optimizada para tu ciudad o región puede marcar la diferencia entre ser encontrado o perder…
+<blockquote>Hello, Long time no see.
+Today, we’re going to discuss an important thing when working with Next.js.
+You definitely will face a situation…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Prod Ortamında Sessiz Katil: Memory Leak Teşhisi ve Çözüm Yolculuğu - <a href="https://engineering.teknasyon.com/prod-ortam%C4%B1nda-sessiz-katil-memory-leak-te%C5%9Fhisi-ve-%C3%A7%C3%B6z%C3%BCm-yolculu%C4%9Fu-13c9f8c099a0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Cloudflare Just Rebuilt Next.js and Vercel Is Not Happy - <a href="https://imrankhani.medium.com/cloudflare-just-rebuilt-next-js-and-vercel-is-not-happy-6205c27446b7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Taha Selim Aksakal`**
+✍️ **posted by `Imran Khan`**

-<blockquote>Yazılım geliştirme dünyasında en can sıkıcı senaryolardan biri, uygulamanızın local testlerde kusursuz çalışıp, prod ortamında “sessizce”…
+<blockquote>The rivalry between Vercel and Cloudflare has taken a sharp turn with the release of vinext, a reimplementation of the Next.js
-Continue reading on Teknasyon Engineering »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-React’s New Era: What the Linux Foundation Takeover Actually Means for Your Codebase - <a href="https://medium.com/better-dev-nextjs-react/reacts-new-era-what-the-linux-foundation-takeover-actually-means-for-your-codebase-8d6c039d10b0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js i18n Made Easy: Build Multilingual Apps with App Router in 2026 - <a href="https://gundogmuseray.medium.com/next-js-i18n-made-easy-build-multilingual-apps-with-app-router-in-2026-236151f37d60?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**
+✍️ **posted by `Eray Gündoğmuş`**

-<blockquote>On that date, Meta formally handed over React, React Native, and every affiliated project to the newly created React Foundation —…
+<blockquote>Building a multilingual app with Next.js shouldn’t require a weekend of configuration.
-Continue reading on Better Dev — NextJs/React »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Next.js 16 Roadmap : DAY 2/30 — File-Based Routing & Layouts - <a href="https://medium.com/@shahzaibnawaz/next-js-16-roadmap-day-2-30-file-based-routing-layouts-991438e324cf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js File-Based Routing Is Not Just Routing — It’s Architecture - <a href="https://medium.com/@christocdas0/next-js-file-based-routing-is-not-just-routing-its-architecture-4fbf825128d0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaib Nawaz`**
+✍️ **posted by `Christo C`**

-<blockquote>The Complete Beginner’s Guide (Every Concept Explained From Zero)
+<blockquote>Most developers think file-based routing in Next.js is just a convenience feature.
 Continue reading on Medium »</blockquote>

 <br/>